01 May Moving to America from the UK: The Ultimate Guide

 Building credit in the US

-I’m going to let you into a little secret here.
-American Express offer a global card transfer service, so if you have an American Express credit card in the UK, they’ll hopefully be able to open a card for you in the US, even if you don’t have a credit history.
+I hadn’t heard of CreditStacks when I came to the US but I did utilize another little secret.
+American Express offers a global card transfer service, so if you have an American Express credit card in the UK, they’ll hopefully be able to open a card for you in the US, even if you don’t have a credit history in the US.

 In the UK I had both the British Airways American Express and the Preferred Rewards Gold credit card and I had built up a good credit profile with them.
 So as soon as I got my Social Security Number and my US address, I called up to see about opening a Gold Delta Skymiles Credit Card.
 Upon applying for the new card I just needed to quote my existing UK account number and the global transfer team were able to pull up my UK credit file.
 Once I had completed the application over the phone, I was instantly approved and the credit card arrived in the mail a couple of days later.

-If you don’t have a credit footprint and you’re not with American Express, then your best bet is to sign up for a credit builder card with a small limit, then use it for daily spending and pay it off in full every month.
+If you don’t get a card with American Express or CreditStacks, you could also sign up for a credit builder card with a small limit, then use it for daily spending and pay it off in full every month.
 The sooner you do this, the quicker you’ll build up a credit score in the US.

 Credit is really essential if you plan on renting an apartment, leasing a car and even getting a cell phone contract.